 Ross Douthat has been an op-ed columnist with the New York Times since April 2009.
 Previously, he was a senior editor at the Atlantic and a blogger for theatlantic.com.
 He is the author of Bad Religion: How We Became a Nation of Heretics (2012) and Privilege: Harvard and the Education of the Ruling Class (2005), as well as the co-author of Grand New Party: How Republicans Can Win the Working Class And Save the American Dream (2008, with Reihan Salam).
 He is the film critic for National Review.
 Douthat holds a B.A. from Harvard University.

-Ilan Alon is the George D. and Harriet W. Cornell chair of International Business and Director of The China Center at Rollins College, as well as a visiting scholar and Asia fellow at Harvard University.
-Dr. Alon applies his significant education...
+Ilan Alon is the George D. and Harriet W. Cornell Chair of International Business and director of the China Center at Rollins College, as well as a visiting scholar and Asia fellow at Harvard University.
+Alon applies his significant education and...

 John J. DiIulio, Jr. is Frederic Fox Leadership Professor of Politics, Religion, and Civil Society, and professor of political science at the University of Pennsylvania.
 He has published over a dozen books plus hundreds of scholarly and popular...